-6-3 Intraocular Lenses (IOLs)
+10.3 Intraocular Lenses (IOLs)

-Intraocular lenses are placed in the eye to replace the natural lens at the time of cataract surgery.
+Intraocular lenses are placed in the eye to replace the natural lens at the time of lens replacement surgery (Cataract Surgery).

 They come in many different strengths or powers, and the strength of lens required for an individual patient is determined based on measurements of the corneal curvature and the axial length (length of the eye).
 The collective term for these measurements is biometry.
+They can also correct astigmatism as of c.
+2005 and are generally offered to patients with over 0.75D of astigmatism.
+There has been an explosion of IOL designs now able to extend range of visual focus thereby reducing the need for patients to wear glasses for near tasks such as computers and books.
+The termionology of these IOLs is evolving.